 Express Check-In is available across all three terminals.
 Beat the check-in queues and print your own boarding card by entering your passport and credit card details.
-See a list of participating airlines.

 We have a wide range of shopping and eating and drinking facilities at the airport.
 You can buy your last minute essentials, grab a cup of coffee, enjoy a meal before your flight or make great tax-free savings on big brands.